cs-fullstack-fall-2018/android-lesson2-hw-psanon19/README.md

 1) Use findViewById to find the Count Button.
 Assign the result to a View variable, and then use ```setBackgroundColor()```.
 2) Use the view parameter that is passed to the click handler with ```setBackgroundColor(): view.setBackgroundColor()```

-### Question 5

-How many views can you use within a ScrollView?
-Choose one:

-1) One view only
-2) One view or one view group
-3) As many as you need

-### Question 6

-Which XML attribute do you use in a LinearLayout to show views side by side?
-Choose one:

-1) android:orientation="horizontal"
-2) android:orientation="vertical"
-3) android:layout_width="wrap_content"

-### Question 7

-Which XML attribute do you use to define the width of the LinearLayout inside the scrolling view?
-Choose one:

-1) android:layout_width="wrap_content"
-2) android:layout_width="match_parent"
-3) android:layout_width="200dp"